quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We use permutation tests to establish genome-wide cosine distance thresholds.
 In each of $N$ permutation trials, we randomly shuffle the per-haplotype mutation data such that haplotype labels no longer correspond to the correct mutation counts.
 Using the shuffled mutation data, we perform a genome-wide distance scan as described above, and record the maximum distance observed at any locus.
 After $N$ permutations (usually 1,000 or 10,000), we compute the $1 - p$ percentile of the maximum distance distribution, and use that percentile value as a genome-wide significance threshold (for example, at $p = 0.05$).

+Additional documentation describing the distance method is available on GitHub [@url:https://github.com/quinlan-lab/proj-mutator-mapping], along with code for running the method on the BXDs or other similar datasets.

 ### Simulations to assess the power of the inter-haplotype distance approach

 We performed a series of simple simulations to estimate our power to detect alleles that affect the germline mutation spectrum in biparental RILs.

-First, we simulate the $k$-mer mutation spectrum in a population of $H$ haplotypes.
-We assume that 50% of the haplotypes are under the effects of a mutator allele that increases the mutation rate of a particular mutation type(s) by an effect size $E$.
-We simulate $M$ mutations on each haplotype by taking draws from a Poisson distribution as follows:
+First, we simulate the $k$-mer mutation spectrum in a population of $h$ haplotypes.
+We assume that 50% of the haplotypes are under the effects of a mutator allele that increases the mutation rate of a particular mutation type(s) by an effect size $e$.
+We simulate $m$ mutations on each haplotype by taking draws from a Poisson distribution as follows:

 We first define a vector of mutation probabilities: